dominiclet/obsidian-note-definitions/README.md

 >
 > Markdown is supported so you can do things like including *italics* or **bold** words.

+For a more formal definition of the grammar of the consolidated definition file, you may refer to [this document](docs/grammar.md).

 #### Atomic definition file

 An `atomic` definition file refers to a file that contains only one definition.